mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 ### The `super()` Function

-The `super()` function allows you to call methods from the parent class in a child class.
+The `super()` function allows methods from the parent class to be called in a child class.
 This is useful for extending or modifying behaviour in subclasses without completely overriding the parent method.

 ```python
 class Animal: